-2.5 Plans and strategies
+2.5 Plans and Strategies

 The North Central RCS is the overarching Strategy for Land, Water and Biodiversity management in the region.
-A number of plans and strategies have been developed that provide further detailed information and direction for specific assets.
+The RCS has been informed by various plans and strategies at national, state and regional level and will also influence these plans and strategies over the six year life of the RCS.
+A number of regional plans and strategies have been developed that provide further detailed information and direction for specific assets.

-- North Central River Health Strategy 2005 - Loddon Campaspe Irrigation Region Land and Water Management Plan 2011 - North Central Native Vegetation Plan 2005 - North Central Dryland Management Plan 2008 - North Central Floodplain Management Strategy 1999 - North Central Community Engagement Strategy 2008 - North Central Invasive Plant and Animal Strategy 2010 - North Central Invasive Plant and Animal Plan 2011
+- North Central River Health Strategy 2005 - Loddon Campaspe Irrigation Region Land and Water Management Plan 2011 - North Central Native Vegetation Plan 2005 - North Central Dryland Management Plan 2008 - North Central Floodplain Management Strategy 1999 - North Central Community Engagement Strategy 2008 - North Central Invasive Plant and Animal Strategy 2010